codewithkyle/Sailfish/README.md

-# Event Stream Prototype
+# Sailfish

-Prototyping an custom event streaming library written from scratch in Rust.
+A custom event streaming service.

-> **Please note**: this is a hobby project created by an over caffinated bored software developer with way to much time on his hands.
+> **Please note**: this is a hobby project.
 No one should use this in production.
 You will not recieve support if something breaks.

 ## Goals